RemyKroese/GenEC/docs/configuration/preset-list.md

 Preset-list files reference existing presets.
 To create the preset configurations themselves, see: [Preset Configuration documentation](preset.md)

+**Subdirectory organization**: Both preset files and preset-list files can be organized into subdirectories within the presets directory for better organization.
+Use forward slashes in paths: `subdir/preset_file/preset_name`.

 ## How to use

 ### YAML Structure